Kioubit/FlapAlerted/README.md

 ### Setup notes

-The program will listen on port 1790 for incoming BGP sessions (passive mode - no outgoing connections).
+The program will listen on port `1790` for incoming BGP sessions (passive mode - no outgoing connections).
 It is recommended to adjust the `routeChangeCounter` and `overThresholdTarget` parameters (see usage) to produce the desired result.

 ### Usage
 ```
 Usage:
-  -asn int
+  -asn uint
         Your ASN number
   -bgpListenAddress string
         Address to listen on for incoming BGP connections (default ":1790")
   -debug
         Enable debug mode (produces a lot of output)
   -disableAddPath
         Disable BGP AddPath support.
 (Setting must be replicated in BGP daemon)
+  -importLimitThousands uint
+        Maximum number of allowed routes per session (default 10000)
   -noPathInfo
         Disable keeping path information
-  -overThresholdTarget int
+  -overThresholdTarget uint
-    	Number of consecutive intervals with rate at or above the routeChangeCounter to trigger an event (default 10)
+        Number of consecutive intervals with rate at or above the routeChangeCounter to trigger an event (default 5)
-  -routeChangeCounter int
+  -routeChangeCounter uint
         Number of times a route path needs to change to list a prefix.
-Use '0' to show all route changes. (default 700)
+Use '0' to show all route changes. (default 200)
   -routerID string
         BGP Router ID for this program (default "0.0.0.51")
-  -underThresholdTarget int
+  -underThresholdTarget uint
         Number of consecutive intervals with rate below routeChangeCounter to remove an event (default 10)
 ```
 #### Using environment variables
 Environment variables can configure options by prefixing `FA_` to any command-line flag name (optionally in uppercase).
 For example, set the ASN number with `FA_ASN=<asn>` or the router ID using `FA_routerID=<router id>`.